A first notice of loss (FNOL) is a report you submit to your insurance company to initiate a claim.

 Devise a system where members can initiate their claims via text message.

 Use aerial imagery to help alert members who had been evacuated from their homes about damage.

 This allowed us to process a huge number of claims in a short timeframe.

 When you have insurance and you encounter a loss (e.g., damage to insured property), you’re required to notify your insurance company about the damage.
 Even if you aren’t filing a claim, your insurer needs to know about your property's condition and value, and updating them on any damage helps to do that.

 First and foremost, an FNOL is important because your insurer can’t know that you had a loss unless you tell them about it.
 Your FNOL alerts your insurer to your issue and allows them to collect key details about the incident so they can properly process the claim.

-The details in your first notice of loss also help your insurer decide if a claim should be filed.
+The details in your first notice of loss also help your insurer determine what coverage, if any, applies to the loss.
 The different coverages in your home insurance are triggered by certain circumstances, and in some cases, the circumstances you describe may not cause your coverage to kick in.

 In other cases, policy features may make a claim unnecessary.
 For example, say your $1,500 bike was stolen from your home, so you call your insurance company, give them your policy number, and describe the event.
-The representative, however, notices that your deductible is $2,000 and tells you it’s not worth filing a claim since the value of your bike is less than your deductible.
+The representative, however, tells you that your deductible is $2,000.
+In this situation, you may decide that it’s not worth filing a claim because the value of your bike is less than your deductible.
 Essentially, the FNOL gives the insurance company its first opportunity to assess whether or not your claim might be covered.

 Displaying post 1 / 3